ktakashi/r7rs-postgresql/README.md

 Executes the given _sql_.
 If the _sql_ is a select statement then the returning value is a PostgreSQL query object.
 Otherwise `#t`.
+This procedure retrieves all result in one go if the _sql_ is a SELECE statement.
+So it may cause memory explosion if the result set is too big.

 Procedure: `(postgresql-fetch-query! query)`